joshp23/YOURLS-IQRCodes/README.md

 ### New
 * All options are available in the admin interface
-* Generate codes of varying sizes, with varying degrees of ECC, and with varying border sizes
+  * Code size
+  * Border width
+  * ECC level
+  * Image file type
+  * Optional logo watermark
-* Image storage location is configurable, allowing easier qrcode exposure to other modules
+  * Image cache location
+  * Auto-delete or preserve cache on plugin deactivation
+* Scan the entire database at once and generate QR Codes for any short url that is found to be missing one
+* Plenty of well documented, practical examples in the options page to help get started with integration
 * Code links are served using U-SRV, a secure system allowing greater integration
-* Auto-delete or preserve codes on plugin deactivation
-* Plenty of well documented, practical examples in the options page to help get started with integration
 * Updated and minimized md5.js
 * Streamlined version of the QR Code generation library
-* Almost half the total size in bytes as its predecessor
+* Almost 1/2 the size of its predecessor
-  * This can be reduced in half yet again by disabling and deleting the PHP QR Code cache, which was left in for enhanced performance.
+  * This can halfed again by disabling and deleting the PHP QR Code cache, which was left in for enhanced performance.
 This setting can be found on lnie 100 of `assets/phpqrcode.php`
-* Select output image type
-* Include an optional logo file

 ## Installation
 1. Download this repo and extract the `iqrcodes` folder to `YOURLS/user/plugins/`
 2. Symlink `assets/srv.php` to `YOURLS/pages/srv.php`